Parenting Visitation Rights and Custody Agreements in Alberta

 Can parents let the Alberta court decide the custody arrangements?

-It is highly favorable for parents to come up with their own agreement without relying on the Alberta Courts.
+It is highly favourable for parents to come up with their own agreement without relying on the Alberta Courts.
 This is why parenting plans and custody arrangements are required parts of the process.
 However, it is feasible to petition the Court to devise a plan if absolutely necessary.
+This approach not only allows parents to tailor arrangements that suit their unique family dynamics but also minimizes conflict and legal expenses.
+Nevertheless, circumstances may arise where parents cannot reach a consensus, prompting the need for interim changes to custody in Alberta to address urgent or unforeseen situations.
+In such cases, the Court may intervene to implement temporary solutions while prioritizing the best interests of the child.

 If an agreement cannot be reached, even after attending mediation, the Court will intervene.
 However, these plans are usually not in the best interest of the child, since the Court is only privy to the information provided and does not know the child personally.